anishkumardubey/AdvancedRegression-SurpriseHousing/README.md

 - Plotly - version 5.9.0

 ## Acknowledgements
-This project was provided by UpGrad under IIITB Programme as a assignment for the Linear Regression course.
+This project was provided by UpGrad under IIITB Programme as a assignment for the Advanced Regression course.

 ## Contact
 Created by [@anishkumardubey] - feel free to contact me!